-However, Sovereign Group considers that Corporate Social Responsibility (CSR) issues are a matter for the Board as a whole as they are an integral part of the success of the company delivering on our responsibilities to all our stakeholders.
+Sovereign Group considers Corporate Social Responsibility (CSR) issues a matter for the Board; as a whole, as they are an integral part of the success of the company, delivering on our responsibilities to all our stakeholders.

 Sovereign Group is a success story founded on the basic principles of Customer Service.
 The results of the company’s success were noted and rewarded when the group was awarded ‘Partner of the Year’ by the LHC for the second year, ‘Supplier of the Year’ at the Housing Excellence awards and ‘Social Housing Project of the Year’ award.

 Sovereign Group is committed to delivering on corporate social responsibility issues and has analysed the business in terms of its impact on all stakeholders, both internal and external.
-Whilst recognising our obligations in terms of financial performance to our stakeholders, we believe we also have to respect our responsibilities to others- to ensure that Sovereign Group delivers genuine benefits to everyone concerned.
+Whilst recognising our obligations in terms of financial performance to our stakeholders, we believe we also have to respect our responsibilities to others, ensuring that Sovereign Group deliver genuine benefits to everyone concerned.